 Testimonials

-Here are some random remarks heard during (and after) school workshops:
+Here are some random remarks heard during (and after) school and community workshops:

 "I've been looking forward to this class all week."